Skip to content

 United States (US)

 Status & scope: No omnibus federal AI law.
 Federal levers include NIST AI RMF 1.0 (widely adopted) and OMB M-24-10 (governance for US federal agencies).
-States and cities are active: Colorado SB24-205 (effective 1 Feb 2026) mandates risk management programs, impact assessments, consumer notices and appeal/human review for “high-risk” AI; NYC Local Law 144 requires bias audits and notices for automated hiring tools.
+States and cities are active: Colorado SB24-205 (effective 30 June 2026, delayed from the original February 2026 date via SB 25B-004) mandates risk management programs, impact assessments, consumer notices and appeal/human review for "high-risk" AI; NYC Local Law 144 requires bias audits and notices for automated hiring tools.

 Canada